Sri Lankan police arrested 24 men in connection with the serial blasts

 The death toll in a series of eight blasts that struck three churches and hotels in Sri Lanka on Easter Sunday has risen to 290, according to police.

+Sri Lankan police have also arrested 13 men in connection with the bomb blasts―one of the deadliest in the island nation's history.
 The government said it will not disclose the details of the suspects involved in the attacks to prevent them from getting publicity.
-Reports, however, state that the 24 men detained are from the same radical minority Muslim group.
+Reports said the 13 men detained are from the same radical group.

 Explosions were also reported from three five-star hotels―the Shangrila, the Cinnamon Grand and the Kingsbury.